Andre Nussenzweig, Ph.D.

 Another important challenge is to understand the effects of chromatin on DNA repair, and how this 'chromatin barrier' is relieved to enable DSB repair.
 In 2005, we devised a sensitive method to examine the changes in chromatin structure in living cells at sites of DSBs.
 We discovered that while DSBs remain relatively immobile over time, chromatin undergoes a marked reorganization (decondensation) in response to DSB.
 More recently, we have been studying the chromatin changes critical for immunogloblulin class switch recombination (CSR).
 We have discovered that a component of the histone methyltransferase complex called PTIP is essential for CSR by promoting histone H3 lysine 4 tri-methylation and transcription of switch regions.
 In AIM 3, we propose to further investigate the relationship between histone methylation, transcription and DNA repair during antigen receptor rearrangements.

 Dr. Nussenzweig received his Ph.D. in Physics from Yale University in 1989.
 He completed his postdoctoral training in atomic physics in Paris with Dr. Serge Haroche, who was awarded the Nobel prize in Physics in 2012.
 Subsequently, Dr. Nussenzweig became a Research Fellow at Memorial Sloan-Kettering Cancer Center prior to joining the Experimental Immunology Branch as a tenure track investigator in 1998.
 Dr. Nussenzweig received tenure at NIH in 2003.
 In 2011, Dr. Nussenzweig established a new department at NCI called the Laboratory of Genome Integrity.
-Dr. Nussenzweig is an elected member of the European Molecular Biology Organization and a National Institutes of Health Distinguished Investigator.
+Dr. Nussenzweig is an elected member of the European Molecular Biology Organization, a National Institutes of Health Distinguished Investigator and a 2019 inductee into the US National Academy of Medicine.

 Canela A, Sridharan S, Sciascia N, Tubbs A, Meltzer P, Sleckman BP, Nussenzweig A. DNA Breaks and End Resection Measured Genome-wide by End Sequencing.
 Mol Cell.
 2016;63(5):898-911.